 Does this mean I have a leak?

 Register or log on to My Account to view your household’s or property's hourly, daily, weekly and monthly water use.
 Sudden increases in water use could mean a plumbing or irrigation system leak has developed or some other unusual water use is occurring.
 If My Account shows that your hourly water usage never went to zero over the last three days, it could indicate you have an ongoing leak.

 How much water could I be wasting?

 For a general estimate, multiply the continuous usage rate noted on our leak alert by 24 hours to calculate how much water is being wasted through constant usage in a single day.
 Then multiply this daily amount by the number of days nonstop usage has been occurring at your property.
 Our leak alert will note when constant usage started, or you can check hourly use on My Account and scroll back through days to see how long constant hourly use occurred.
 The United States Environmental Protection Agency estimates that ten percent of U.S. homes have leaks that waste 90 gallons or more per day.
-A leaking toilet can waste upwards of 3,000 gallons of water in just a few days, while a faucet that drips at the rate of one drip per second can waste more than 3,000 gallons per year.
+A leaking toilet can waste upward of 3,000 gallons of water in just a few days, while a faucet that drips at the rate of one drip per second can waste more than 3,000 gallons per year.

 The reporting tools available on My Account can help you see hourly, daily, monthly and seasonal patterns in your water use, and spot unusual increases in water usage that could be attributed to a leak.